Former Rescue Dog Leads Owners To Save Life Of Little Girl, When Police Make SHOCKING Discovery... | John Hawkins' Right Wing News

 When the ambulance and police arrived the little girl uttered just one word.
 “Doggie.”

 Peanut has a story to tell, she was a rescue dog from the Delta Animal Shelter.
-Last April arrived to shelter at that time named Petunia, and she arrived in very bad shape.
+Last April, she arrived to the shelter at that time named Petunia and she arrived in very bad shape.
 She came in with two broken legs, broken ribs and a digestive tract full of carpet.
 The amazing people at this shelter took her in and made her well.
 While she was healing, her former owners were convicted for the animal abuse they had committed.

 It didn’t take long for a healthy Petunia to find a new home.
 A family from Rapid River came to the shelter one day and left with a new family member.
 Petunia went to her new home with a new name.
 Peanut.